A consistent subset of users complaining of session performance issues, manifesting as sluggish desktop and application performance.

 When there is high ICA Latency, it should be compared first to the network latency to determine what is causing the delay.
 If Network latency is responsible for the spike, then networking is most likely the cause and you’ll want to review the Connection Performance metrics.
 If those metrics look OK then server performance and resource availability is the cause of the delay.
 When this is the case, you’ll first want to look at the ICA RTT then move over to the Server Performance tab of the drill down.
 This workflow is reflected in the data samples below.
 You’ll want to look for a direct correlation between RTT and processor utilization or RAM on each analyzed session.

-In addition to just reviewing the Citrix user sessions, CPU consumption analysis can be done by going to the Dashboard > CPU page.
+In addition to just reviewing the Citrix user sessions, CPU consumption analysis can be done by going to the Dashboards - CPU page.
 There you can review the CPU Usage for a large group of machines to determine how widespread a CPU utilization condition might be.
-The same can be done for RAM by going to the Dashboard > Memory page.
+The same can be done for RAM by going to the Dashboards - Memory page.

 In the case demonstrated above, by reviewing the underlying infrastructure along side the Citrix session metrics it is easy to determine if the root cause of session slowness is due to resource constraints in the environment.